Calling All Snorri and Snorri Plus Alumni!

 - Airfare to Iceland will be generously donated by Icelandair.

-- Accommodations and food during the welcome and farewell stays in Reykjavík (from 2-7 days each time) will be provided by INL host families.
+- Accommodation and food during the welcome and farewell stays in Reykjavík (from 2-7 days each time) will be provided by INL host families.
 Estimated arrival in Iceland would be between June 7-15.
 Your time in Iceland is flexible and can last up to 12 weeks.

 To read our full cancellation policy for the Snorri Alumni Internship, click here.